Databases and other services in the Travis CI Environment

 services:

-MySQL on Travis CI is started on boot, binds to 127.0.0.1 and requires authentication.
-You can connect using "root" username and blank password.
+MySQL binds to 127.0.0.1 and a socket defined in ~travis/.my.cnf and requires authentication.
+You can connect using the username travis or root and a blank password.

 config/database.yml example for Ruby projects using ActiveRecord: